Fort Alaqua |

 (St. Joseph Peninsula State Park)

-Two 155mm guns may have been located here (?), but this defense was never officially activated.
-Panama mounts, therefore, may not have been built.
-St. Josephs Bay was used as a Harbor of Refuge during the early part of the war.
-The peninsula was later used for gunnery and bombing practice, and other training exercises until the 1960's.
+Two 155mm guns were planned for this location, but this defense was never officially activated.
+Panama mounts were never built.
+Mobile infantry units were posted here for beach defense.
+St. Joseph's Bay was used as a Harbor of Refuge during the early part of the war.
+The peninsula was later used for Army gunnery and bombing practice, and other training exercises until the mid 1960's.
+Became a state park in 1967.
+A large camp area and bulldozed roads are still evident within the Wilderness Preserve.

 (info provided by Bill Gaines of the CDSG)